CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/04-sdk-connect.md

 6. Close your web browser window or tab.

 ### Task 4: Import the Microsoft.Azure.Cosmos library into a .NET project
+In this task, you will open Visual Studio Code and navigate to your project directory.
+Then, you will access the integrated terminal and execute a command to import the Microsoft.Azure.Cosmos library into your .NET project.
+This library will allow you to interact with Azure Cosmos DB.

 The .NET CLI includes an [add package][docs.microsoft.com/dotnet/core/tools/dotnet-add-package] command to import packages from a pre-configured package feed.
 A .NET installation uses NuGet as its default package feed.

 1. Open the **Visual Studio Code**.